MichaelLJohnson/Assorted-Python/Socket/Sockets Notes.md

 ----

 ### Example 2: The Beginnings of a Class
 Now we have a basic understanding of what we would need to do to make a netcat process on a host.
-This is great, but not super adaptable to anything (rember my rant on robustness?).
+This is great, but not super adaptable to anything (remember my rant on robustness?).
 So we are going to force it to be more robust and compact by forcing it to be put into a class!

 I am not a great expert on object-oriented programming, but it does have its draw: Modular Code.
 This definitely helps with the robust programs, as if someone (or you want to later) wants to change a part of code, they need only to got to the module the change is in, and make sure it takes and returns the same output, and now it works.
 Neat.

-Remember when I said you should code everything with your hardcoded values in variables.
-Your pain arrives now if you want to follow along.
+Remember when I said you should code everything with your hardcoded values in variables. _Your pain arrives now if you want to follow along._

+Other than changing the large portions from Ex1 into a class, there really isn't much to be said.
+Just go check out [the example](https://github.com/MichaelLJohnson/Assorted-Python/blob/Socket-Ex2/Socket/Socket_Ex2.py).

+#### Important Take-a-ways
+Just note two things:
+* From here on a single hash (#) will denote my final comments, things I will leave in the end code.
+A double hash (##) are things for the further explaination
+* The code, in all honesty, is unfinished.
+To finish it, it would need to be tested.
+But, in my quick google searches, netcat or a similar tool is not available on Windows, so that means on my lovely Windows computer, the testing will be done in the next step which is...

 ----